MicrosoftDocs/globalization/globalization/keyboards/AZERTY_English.md

 ### Greek letters layer

-A layer featuring all the letters of the Greek alphabet is available by pressing the dead key **AltGr + G** then one of the following characters to type its corresponding Greek character:
+A layer featuring all the letters of the Greek alphabet is available by pressing the dead key **AltGr&#xa0;+&#xa0;G** then one of the following characters to type its corresponding Greek character:

 | Character to type | Resulting Greek character |
 |---|---|